 It is essential that advice is obtained from a specialist at an early stage and important that people who are divorcing become financially as well as legally divorced to ensure claims cannot be made by their spouse against their assets after the divorce.

-Instructing a Solicitor to deal with your divorce can help in a number of ways, most importantly to ensure that you:
+A solicitor can help with your divorce in a number of ways, most importantly to ensure that you:

 - Fully understand the ‘legal jargon’ and the implications of the actions you are taking.